JbRemy/Reinforcement_Toys/README.md

 ## TODO

-* Verify and update the description of the classes in the first notebook
 * Add explration vs exploitation trade-off visualization on the first task
-* Add more complex tasks, and algorithms (DeepQ, Lunar lander)
-* Complete README for codes
+* Add documentations in codes that need it.
-* Update Notebook description (images)
+* Add description in `IntroGridWorld.ipynb`